Stress-Free Hotel Stays: Pet Friendly Hotel Etiquette & Tips

-With summer vacation fast approaching, many Americans are making their pet travel plans.
+With the holiday season upon us, many pet parents are making their pet travel plans.
 Be sure to plan ahead and take all the necessary precautions to ensure that your pet's vacation is a happy and safe one.

 Following some common sense rules will help ensure that your pet has a happy and safe trip.